 This is one of the more expensive premium rewards cards, but the good news is that ANZ will waive all annual fees in the first year.

-After that, the annual fee has two components, the $370 card fee and the $55 rewards scheme fee, adding up to $0 p.a. per year.
-For each extra cardholder, add a further $65 p.a. ($10 + $55).
-It’s pricey to say the least, but justifiable if you can spend enough each year to score, say, a business class return from Sydney to Melbourne – 32,000 points, requiring a $21,333 AmEx spend and saving you at least $725 (excluding any additional charges).
+After that, the annual fee has two components, the $370 card fee and the $55 rewards scheme fee, adding up to $425 p.a. per year.
+For each extra cardholder, add a further $65 ($10+$55).
+It’s pricey to say the least, but justifiable if you can spend enough each year to score, say, a business class return from Sydney to Melbourne – 32,000 points, requiring a $32,000 spend (less if some of that spending is with Qantas) and saving you at least $1,620 (excluding any additional charges).

 First year benefits

-It’s not difficult to justify having this card for the fee-free first year, especially given the other sign-up benefits.
+It’s not difficult to justify having this card for the fee-free first year, especially given the other sign-up benefits, which include:

-There’s no getting around the steep annual fee and the high ongoing purchase interest rate of 19.99% p.a., but holders of black cards don’t usually plan to rack up interest-bearing credit card debt.
+There’s no getting around the steep annual fee in the second and subsequent years and the high ongoing purchase interest rate of 19.99% p.a., but holders of black cards don’t usually plan to rack up interest-bearing credit card debt.